Manuel Mosquera (footballer, born 1968)

-Manuel Alfredo Mosquera Bastida (born 10 August 1968) is a Spanish retired footballer who played as a forward, and is the manager of Talavera de la Reina.
+Manuel Alfredo Mosquera Bastida (born 10 August 1968) is a Spanish retired footballer who played as a forward, and is a manager.

 Playing career

 Born in Oleiros, Galicia, Mosquera was a Deportivo de La Coruña youth graduate.
 After spending several seasons with the reserves in Tercera División, he made his first team debut on 26 November 1989, starting in a 1–0 Segunda División home win against Racing de Santander.

 Mosquera scored his first professional goal on 2 December 1989, netting his team's second in a 3–1 away defeat of UD Las Palmas.
 After contributing with 20 appearances in his first season, he only featured in one match during his second, as his side achieved promotion to La Liga.

 In 1991, Mosquera moved to CF Extremadura in Segunda División B, being a regular starter and achieving two promotions; in the latter one, to the first division, he scored a career-best 19 goals.
 On 29 October 1995, he scored a hat-trick in a 4–2 home success over Bilbao Athletic.

 In June 1996, Mosquera agreed to a three-year contract with SD Compostela in the top tier.
 He made his debut in the category on 1 September, starting in a 0–6 loss at CD Tenerife, and scored his first goal the following 18 May in a 2–2 away draw against Real Oviedo.

 In January 1998, Mosquera returned to his former side Extremadura, being an undisputed starter in the following seven-and-a-half seasons which the club achieved one promotion (to the first division in 1998) and subsequently suffered two relegations (in 1999 and 2002).
 In 2005 he joined CCD Cerceda in the fourth division, and represented the side for two full seasons before retiring at the age of 38.